Ascent of Slide Peak on 2010-06-11

 I was happy with my day except that the trail conditions made it tougher than it should have been.
 I was fatigued, with some ankle soreness, otherwise I felt better than I did the day before yesterday, when I did the 14 miler traverse of the Baldface Range.

-Tomorrow we will drive home, however I will have to come back a number of more times if I wish to complete the outstanding NH Lists that I'm after.
+Tomorrow we will drive home, however I will have to come back to NH a number of more times if I wish to complete the different outstanding NH Lists that I'm after.

 Recommended source of trail information is the "White Mountain waterproof trail map for NH and ME".

 "MAN WHO WAITS FOR ROAST DUCK TO FLY INTO MOUTH MUST WAIT, VERY LONG TIME".

 |Summary Total Data|

 | Distance:||1 mi / 1.6 km|